Fail2Ban: protect your server

 In this tutorial you installed and started fail2ban.
 You also added a new filter and activated it.

-I highly recommend to set up more jails to protect from server attacks.
+I recommend to set up more jails to protect from server attacks.
 I will publish a few more guides.

 Tested on: